Also known as: Infratentorial brain tumors and Brainstem glioma

 - Hearing loss

-- Loss of sensation of part of the face
+- Loss of feeling in part of the face

 - Unsteadiness when walking